 The UW School of Social Work seeks to enroll well-qualified students with diverse backgrounds.
 We seek students who are committed to racial justice and anti-oppressive practice and have significant experience in diverse communities.
-Admission to the Master of Social Work Program is selective and based on a thorough review of relevant professional and academic background, potential for success in graduate study and potential to contribute to the profession.
+Admission to the Master of Social Work Program is selective and based on a holistic review of relevant professional and academic background, potential for success in graduate study and potential to contribute to the profession.
 Our commitment to diversity is elaborated in the document Essential Skills, Values and Standards of Professional Conduct.
 It outlines the qualities and professional behavior expected of students.
 All applicants should carefully review these essential abilities before applying.

 The review of applicant files is an important and time-intensive effort taken by the school’s faculty.
 Applicants will be notified of an admission decision by email, as early as possible.
 Typically, notifications are sent by the end of March.
 Please monitor your spam and other inbox folders if you feel you have missed any communication from us.

 Applicants to the MSW Day Program or MSW Extended Degree Program must meet the requirements outlined by the UW Graduate School.
 While there is no minimum GPA requirement for these programs, applicants must meet the 3.0 grade point average (on a 4 point scale), set forth by the UW Graduate School, from a regionally accredited college or university or its equivalent from a foreign institution.
-However, the School of Social Work may consider an exceptional applicant with a GPA below a 3.0 – applicants with less than a 3.0 GPA are encouraged to provide additional information related to the context of their GPA in their admissions essay.
-An admission petition to the Dean of the Graduate School by the School of Social Work must be submitted before an offer is made for any applicants that do not meet the GPA minimum and is subject to denial.
+However, the School of Social Work may consider an exceptional applicant with a GPA below a 3.0 – applicants with less than a 3.0 GPA are encouraged to provide additional information related to the context of their GPA in the supplemental application.
+An admission petition to the Graduate School, by the School of Social Work, must be submitted before an offer is made for any applicants that do not meet the GPA minimum and is subject to denial.
 Please see this document for suggested strategies to help strengthen your candidacy for admission.

-For additional ways to demonstrate English proficiency, please visit the UW Graduate School’s website.
 Admission is competitive and applicants are evaluated holistically.
 We do not require any specific major or baccalaureate degree to apply for either program.
 All MSW candidates are recommended to have at least 2000 hours of relevant social service experience by the time of application; however, this is not a requirement.